Carzuiliam/generic-data-structures/README.md

 printf("%s", arrayElement->value.s);
 ```

-However, if the variable type is available, it is possible to do:
+However, if the variable type is available, it is possible to do

 ```C
 switch (_arrayElement->type)